David Applebaum

 David Applebaum (דוד אפלבום; 1952–2003) was an American-born Israeli physician and rabbi.
 He was chief of the emergency room and trauma services of Jerusalem’s Shaare Zedek Medical Center.
 Applebaum was murdered in a Palestinian suicide bombing at Cafe Hillel in Jerusalem on September 9, 2003.

 Biography

 David Applebaum was born in Detroit, Michigan.
 He attended high school at the Hebrew Theological College in Skokie, Illinois and received his rabbinical ordination from Rabbi Aaron Soloveitchik at the Brisk yeshiva in Chicago.
 Applebaum was a graduate of Roosevelt University in Chicago, with a master's degree in biological sciences from Northwestern University.
 He earned his medical degree at the Medical College of Ohio in Toledo, Ohio in 1978.
-He immigrated to Israel with his family in 1982.
+He immigrated to Israel with his family in 1981.
+In an incident in 1984, Applebaum rushed to aid a man shot in a clothing shop, operating on him while the shooting continued.
+In 1986, the Israeli Knesset presented Applebaum with the Quality of Life Award for treating terror victims on King George Street in Jerusalem while bullets flew around him.